2011 Egyptian revolution: Post-ouster

 Many nations, leaders and organizations hailed the end of the Mubarak regime, and celebrations were held in Tunisia and Lebanon.
 World leaders, including German Chancellor Angela Merkel and UK Prime Minister David Cameron, joined in praising the revolution.
-U.S. President Barack Obama praised the achievement of the Egyptian people and encouraged other activists, saying "Let's look at Egypt's example".
-Amid growing concern for the country, David Cameron was the first world leader to visit Egypt (10 days after Mubarak's resignation).
+US President Barack Obama praised the achievement of the Egyptian people and encouraged other activists, saying "Let's look at Egypt's example".
+Amid growing concern for the country, Cameron was the first world leader to visit Egypt, ten days after Mubarak's resignation.
 A news blackout was lifted as the prime minister landed in Cairo for a brief five-hour stopover, hastily added to the beginning of a planned tour of the Middle East.
-On 15 March, United States Secretary of State Hillary Clinton visited Egypt; she was the highest-ranking U.S. official to visit the country since the handover of power from Mubarak to the military.
+On 15 March, United States Secretary of State Hillary Clinton visited Egypt; she was the highest-ranking US official to visit the country since the handover of power from Mubarak to the military.
 Clinton urged military leaders to begin the process of a democratic transition, offering support to protesters and reaffirming ties between the two nations.